MITSustainableDesignLab/globi/docs/tutorials/run-simulations/simulation_tasking.md

 ### Step 5: Run a test simulation

-Now you can submit a simulation manifest via the `make cli` (dockerized) or `make cli-native` (non-dockerized) target, which wraps the `globi` CLI with the correct environment files.
+Now you can submit a simulation manifest via `make cli` (dockerized) or `make cli-native` (non-dockerized), which wraps the `globi` CLI with the correct environment files.

 !!! warning